-To protect our CarnoSyn® business, we incurred litigation and patent compliance expenses of approximately \$1.2 million during fiscal 2021 and \$2.0 million during fiscal 2020.
-The decrease in these legal expenses on a year over year basis was primarily due to the successful resolution of several cases that were settled.
-We currently expect our litigation and patent compliance expenses to decrease during fiscal 2022 to an annual rate of approximately \$0.5 million to \$1.0 million.
-Our ability to maintain or further increase our beta-alanine royalty and licensing revenue will depend in large part on our ability to develop a market for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark, maintain our patent rights, the availability and the cost of the raw material when and in the amounts needed, the ability to expand distribution of beta-alanine to new and existing customers, and continued compliance by third parties with our license agreements and our patent, trademark and other intellectual property rights.
-During fiscal 2022, we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn® and SR CarnoSyn® beta-alanine.
+To protect and grow our CarnoSyn® product offerings, we incurred litigation and patent compliance expenses of approximately \$0.2 million during fiscal 2024 and \$0.2 million during fiscal 2023.
+Our legal expense associated with our CarnoSyn® business has remained low as we have no active litigation, and the current run-rate of expenses is primarily related to maintenance of our patent and trademark estate.
+Our ability to maintain or further increase our beta-alanine royalty and licensing revenue will depend in large part on our ability to develop a market for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark and our new TriBsynTM product, maintain our patent rights, the availability and the cost of the raw material when and in the amounts needed, the ability to expand distribution of beta-alanine to new and existing customers, and continued compliance by third parties with our license agreements and our patent, trademark and other intellectual property rights.
+During fiscal 2025, we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn®, SR CarnoSyn® and TriBsynTM beta-alanine products.